-American Sculptural Technographics (Amstegra) is a fine arts movement that emerged in the early 2010s in the United States.
+American Sculptural Technography (Amstegra) is a visual art movement that emerged in the United States in the first quarter of the 21st century.

 Amstegra presents new and improved technologies, methods, and materials for creating works of fine art.